-

 How long will points remain on my driving record?

-Points will stay on your driving record for three years.
+Points will stay on your driving record for 3 years.

 How many points am I allowed on my driving record before I lose my MT driver's license?

-The state will revoke your Montana driver's license for three years if you accumulate 30 points or more within a three-year period.
+The state will revoke your Montana driver's license for up to 3 years if you accumulate 30 points or more within a period of 3 years.

 What happens if I don't respond to my citation?